 The way in which users navigate and move around a website depends on the simplicity of the sitemap and navigation of your website.
 Having a logical hierarchy of parent pages and sub-pages, having clickable buttons, using breadcrumbs, and search are all required within a website’s strategy for effective navigation.
 If you want to spice it up a notch, check out examples of different website navigation.

 If you place blocks of content randomly on your internet page, you can well end up a mess.
-Most websites utilise a grid layout which consists of columns and boxes that are structured in doing so its lead to a well balanced website.
+Most websites utilise a grid layout which consists of columns and boxes that are structured in doing so its leads to a well-balanced website.

 Studies monitoring the movement of eyes whilst they were staring at a screen found that individuals are scanning the pattern F when scanning for information.
 People generally view from top-down whilst going in a leftward direction of the display, and rarely can be seen on the correct side of the monitor.
 Instead of forcing the viewer to go against nature, the website design should flow visually and operate in sync with a reader’s natural viewing behaviour.

 It is extremely common for visitors to access your website from various devices such as phones or tablets so mobile responsiveness is a must.
 One method is to build in mobile responsive elements so that the website adjusts according to the screen size.
 The other method is to have a separate subdomain “m.yourwebsite.com.au” which houses the mobile version of that website.
 If you’re still not sure, have a look at examples of responsive websites or our previous responsive websites.

 Whether you’re a website designer or just someone that is building their own website, make sure you carefully consider all the elements on your website and how they play together.
 At Sitelabs, our professional website designers based in Melbourne will help do the hard work for you and make sure your website is tip top.